mmuniz0/guestbook-gitops/README.md

 Display the Guestbook frontend in your browser by retrieving the URL from the app running in the cluster with:

-To get an external Ip in Minikube for a service you need to run in other terminal:
+To  create a route to service deployed with type LoadBalancer and get an external Ip in Minikube for this service you need to run in other terminal:

 `minikube tunnel`